-Your CV is a single most important document when searching for a new job.
-It does not matter how long is taking to write, the person reading it will take about 5 seconds to form an opinion as well as grabbing the attention to potential employers your CV will have to impress them too.
+Your CV is the single most important document when searching for a new job.
+It does not matter how long it takes to write, the person reading it will take about 5 seconds to form an opinion as well as grab the attention of potential employers, your CV will have to impress them too.
 You will have to show that you have the necessary skills and competencies to do the job.
-Is a lot to ask but all it takes a few simple rules to make sure that you produce a well-presented, accurate and concise CV that will give you every opportunity to secure an interview.
+Is a lot to ask but all it takes is a few simple rules to make sure that you produce a well-presented, accurate and concise CV that will give you every opportunity to secure an interview.

 CV is the key to get an interview